Egg Muffin Cups

 - make it brunch by serving with Blueberry Baked Oatmeal or Banana Chocolate Protein Muffins

-How long can you keep egg muffins in the refrigerator?
+How long do egg muffins last in the fridge?
 These egg muffin cups can stay in the refrigerator for up to 3 days.
 Anything after that is a potential food safety issue.

-Can I freeze Egg Muffin Bites?
+Can you freeze egg muffins?
 Yes, you can freeze healthy egg muffin cups.
 We find that frozen/reheated eggs can be a bit soggy but it will work!
 The best way is to let the eggs cool completely, then wrap eggs in freezer paper and put them in a freezer safe ziploc bag.
-(You can skip the freezer paper if you want
+(You can skip the freezer paper if you want.)
+Egg muffin cups can be frozen for up to 3 months.

 Do you freeze Egg Muffins before or after baking?
 If you are going to freeze spinach egg muffin cups, cook them completely, allow them to cool, and then freeze them.